Vancouver Coal Company

 *Please note that archival source materials are original historical documents that have not been censored, reviewed or otherwise altered by the Royal BC Museum.
 Some materials may contain content that is racist, sexist or otherwise offensive.
 The Royal BC Museum is only the custodian of archival materials; the content does not necessarily reflect the views or policies of the Royal BC Museum.

 4/ had been working that day the same as usual.
-There was nothing different from usual I am aware of.
+There was nothing different from usual that I am aware of.

-Taken upon oath and acknowledgement
+Taken upon oath and acknowledged

 this 25th day of May in the

 year of our Lord one thousand